AndersDeath/diary2/000-current.md

 Today was my the first day in Visable company.
 I experienced a nice onboarding in the morning and recieved a pretty cool laptop for work.
 I was surprices because I didn't expect so nice thing.
 It's m3 laptop with tons of memory.
 In the end of the day I was really tired and barely could think.
 Because of visiting of the office I had to cancel german lesson.
 I don't like when something like this happened.
 It was sad.
 I also met some of my new colleegs.
 Yes.
 Final good buy to xu company.
 It was intersting buy I will not miss it.

 # 04 June - Dienstag - Berlin - 621 Tag der Einwanderung - Warm Sunny

+I have to rearrange my schedule because It's it really hard to do things now.